 This page contains a list of workarounds for known issues in TeamCity.

-To see issues specific to particular versions of TeamCity, go to the respective section.
+To see issues specific to particular versions of TeamCity, go to the respective section of upgrade notes.

 Incompatibility with JDK 8 update 242+

 TeamCity versions up to 2019.2.1 running under JDK 8u242+ can report

 java.lang.NoClassDefFoundError: Could not initialize class XXX errors, for example, on Git operations or Windows domain authentication operations.